alljoyn/extras-webdocs/docs/learn/base-services/controlpanel/interface.md

 Control Panel service framework release.

 NOTE: All methods and signals are considered mandatory to support the AllSeen Alliance Compliance and Certification program.
-Individual parameters for a given method or signal may be considered mandatory or optional, and are specified accordingly in this document.

 ## Discovery